nerab/paradeiser/README.md

 If a break is still active, it will be stopped before the new pomodoro is started.

+Note that for a single user account (technically, for a `~/.paradeiser` directory), not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.

 ### Finish the pomodoro

       $ pom finish